OmarYarali/omaryarali.github.io/_posts/2024-11-18-Portable-Distance-Sensor.md

 What sets this project apart is its practicality: by simply pressing a button, the device calculates and displays the distance between the sensor and an object in real-time.
 Along the way, we’ll also cover essential concepts like software debouncing to ensure accurate button presses and a moving average filter to smooth out distance readings for reliable results.
 Additionally, it includes an error indication system to alert you when the sensor fails to detect a valid distance, ensuring reliability in various scenarios.
 By the end of this guide, you’ll have a handy tool that demonstrates the power of Arduino for real-world applications.

-## Overview

-This project focuses on building a portable and user-friendly distance detection system which is designed to provide real-time measurements and display the results on an LCD.
-The system offers a user-friendly interface, allowing users to activate the device with a button press.
-It also includes an error indication for invalid readings, ensuring reliable performance in various environments.

 ## Features

 **Real-Time Distance Measurement**